reesemartin/accountant/README.md

 - [ ] Snackbar provider
 - [ ] Add ability to toggle enabled/disabled on transactions
 - [ ] Auto refresh if api version is out of date
-- [ ] Auto generate hooks package from api endpoints for ui to use to replace the local hooks folder and http service classes
+- [ ] Auto generate hooks package from api endpoints for ui to use to replace the local hooks folder and http service classes using the openapi spec via swagger https://docs.nestjs.com/openapi/introduction and convert openapi spec to react query sdk using Orval https://orval.dev/guides/react-query
 - [ ] Registration form with ENV to toggle access for apps that don't need registration or temporary registration shutdown
 - [ ] Automate sending users to the login route if there is an error during token refresh
+- [ ] Add api unit tests
-- [ ] Add tests
+- [ ] Add ui storybook tests